ikaul00/plasma-turbulence-dedalus/README.md

 solver =  problem.build_solver(ts)
 ```

 The crux of the project is here.
-Previous work does not take into account the so called shielding effect which is similar to the one in chemistry - the EM force between protons and the farther electrons gets shielded due to the inner shelll electrons.
-A similar affect happens in tokamak plasmas.
+Previous work does not take into account the so called shielding effect which is similar to the one in chemistry - the EM force between protons and the farther electrons gets shielded due to the inner shell electrons.
+A similar effect happens in tokamak plasmas.
 We describe our modification to the THE, the MTHE, along with neoclassical shielding.
 The evolution equation becomes

 <img src="https://latex.codecogs.com/svg.image?\frac{\partial&space;\xi}{\partial&space;t}&space;&plus;&space;\textbf{v}\cdot\nabla\xi&space;-&space;\kappa\frac{\partial&space;\xi}{\partial&space;y}&space;&plus;&space;\hat{D}(\xi&space;-&space;\langle\xi\rangle)&space;=&space;0" title="\frac{\partial \xi}{\partial t} + \textbf{v}\cdot\nabla\xi - \kappa\frac{\partial \xi}{\partial y} + \hat{D}(\xi - \langle\xi\rangle) = 0" />